3.10 Special Rules and Scales

-There were “chemical” slide rules used in the petroleum industry with built-in marks indicating commonly used densities and other properties of various compounds; “radio” and “electronics” rules used in the radio and electrical engineering industries with special scales for relationships between frequencies, capacitance, decibels, and other common variables; stadia rules used in surveying, which provided direct calculations of horizontal offset and vertical rise from transit readings; “artillery” rules used in the military; “proportions” rules used in typography and engraving applications, and so forth.
+Other examples include “chemical” slide rules with built-in marks indicating commonly used densities and other properties of various compounds for use in chemistry; “radio” and “electronics” rules used in the radio and electrical engineering industries with special scales for relationships between frequencies, capacitance, decibels, and other common variables; stadia rules used in surveying, which provided direct calculations of horizontal offset and vertical rise from transit readings; “artillery” rules used in the military; “proportions” rules used in typography and engraving applications, and so forth.

-In many cases these special rules can be quite rare and are highly sought after by collectors.
+In many cases the Specialty Slide Rules can be quite rare and are often highly sought after by collectors.
 (Personally, I’d love to have a Black Body radiation slide rule!)

-To complete our tour of the subject, there are slide rules with basic scale arrangements but with very long scales for reading values to many more significant figures.
+To complete our tour of the subject, there are slide rules with basic scale arrangements but with very long scales for reading values to more significant figures.
 Some of these are themselves quite long – 20 inch Mannheim-type rules were common in the early part of the 20th century.
-Circular rules also can give higher accuracy with scales that can be up to a factor of \(\pi\) longer than their overall dimension.
-Spiral scales (such as on the Boykin RotaRule) and even helical scales (such as the Otis King’s Calculator and the Fuller Calculator) can give total scale lengths of up to several feet, providing multiplications and division with impressive accuracy.
+But circular slide rules also can give higher accuracy with scales that can be up to a factor of \(\pi\) longer than their overall dimension.
+Spiral scales (such as on the Boykin RotaRule and even helical scales (such as the Otis King’s Calculator and the Fuller Calculator) can give total scale lengths of up to several feet, providing multiplications and division with impressive accuracy.
 Examples can be found in the section Non-Linear and Long-Scale Rules.
 See also the vignette, The Long and Short of It.

 Some of the more modern rules have certain scales that are broken up into segments, so that a 20-inch scale can fit onto a 10-inch rule, for instance.
-One of my favorites is the Pickett Model 4.
+One of my favorite slide rules is the Pickett Model 4.
 (See figure below.)
 It has the following scales on it:

 - a 30-inch equivalent cube/cube-root scale